imarkwick/takeaway/README.md

 $ rspec
 ```

-## To send a message using the Twilio gem:
+## To send a message using Twilio:

 ```sh
 $ message = Message.new